manish8941/fossee-python-screening-task-2/README.md

 ## Reasoning & Design Choices

 ### 1) Tone and style
-- I chose a calm, friendly tone.
+- I decided on a calm, friendly tone.
 Debugging can be stressful; warmth reduces anxiety.
 - Short sentences and bulleted steps keep the advice scannable while the student is in the editor.
 - The “checkpoint question” invites active thinking and confirms progress.